ZOETIS EXECUTIVE TEAM

 In addition to his responsibilities at Zoetis, Mr. Lewis served as the former vice chair and chairman for the Animal Health Institute (AHI), the trade association for the animal health industry in the U.S. (2009-2012).
 He also served as the treasurer for Animal Health Europe, the trade association for the animal health industry in Europe (2016-2018).

-Mr. Lewis serves as a member of the Board of Directors for International Paper, where he is a member of the Governance and Public Policy, Environment and Sustainability sub committees.
+Mr. Lewis has served as a member of the Board of Directors for International Paper since 2017, where he is a member of the Governance and Public Policy, Environment and Sustainability sub committees.

-Mr. Lewis has been recognized by Black Enterprise Magazine as one of its 300 Most Powerful Executives, and by Savoy magazine as one of its Top 100 most influential African-Americans in Corporate America.
+Mr. Lewis has been recognized by Black Enterprise Magazine as one of its 300 Most Powerful Executives, and by Savoy magazine as one of its Top 100 Most Influential Blacks in Corporate America.